Our corporate governance policies and practices are the foundation of our business.

 Our Board regularly reviews management development and succession planning, in particular with respect to the CEO role.
 It also devotes significant time and effort to understanding and reviewing enterprise risks.
 This includes oversight of risks relating to our company's strategy and reputation as well as a review of risks related to financial reporting and cybersecurity, which our Audit and Risk Committee reviews at least quarterly.

 Execution of the company's ESG strategy is overseen by the company's senior management team.
 The company has formed an ESG Committee, which includes members of senior management who report directly to the CEO.
 The ESG Committee is responsible for setting direction and driving accountability as we address important issues, work with key stakeholders, and measure and report our progress, including with respect to climate change.
-We are in the process of identifying and aligning our efforts to respond to the issues of climate change and sustainability using the guidelines issued by the Task Force on Climate-related Financial Disclosures (TCFD).
-We are working to more formally evaluate our land acquisition and land development processes for potential exposure to the following risks: sea level rise, increases in heavy rain and wind events, drought, extreme heat, and wildfire.
-We expect this process to enable us to more deliberately consider the potential impacts of climate change on the land that we acquire, how we develop our communities, the materials used in the construction of our homes, and how we design these homes.
-We expect this process will enhance how we manage and reduce potential climate-related financial impacts on our business.
+We are in the process of evaluating regulatory developments regarding climate-related disclosures, including mandatory greenhouse gas emission disclosures, and identifying whether and how to align our efforts with the guidelines issued by the Task Force on Climate-related Financial Disclosures (TCFD) and the greenhouse gas (GHG) protocol.

 We believe there are both risks and opportunities for our business related to climate change.
 Risks and opportunities that have been identified include the following: